Scrum Events #1 The Sprint

 Based on the Scrum Guide:

 That’s exactly how the Sprint looks like in Scrum.
-It is quite a short time period (maximum one month) focused on achieving the goal crafted at the beginning during the planning session.
+It is quite a short time period (maximum one month) focused on achieving the Sprint Goal crafted at the beginning during the planning session.

 It is important to keep Sprints short to be able to adjust to the changing world and avoid the risk of increased complexity.
-From my perspective, it also helps to keep focused on the goal.
+It also helps to keep focused on the goal.

 Imagine that you are running a short distance - you can see the finishing line and it motivates you to run faster.
 Long distance running requires much more planning.
-We don’t want to use all energy at the beginning, so it needs to be accumulated till the end.
-It’s easy to make that mistake - use all power when we start and be too tired at the end.
+We don’t want to use all our energy at the beginning, so it needs to be accumulated till the end.
+It’s easy to make that mistake - run too fast when we start and be too tired at the end.
+Sometimes when we plan our run, we don’t consider important factors, which can change our result.

-Development of the product is similar, we don’t want to make plans too far in the future, because it increases the risk of failure.
+Product development works better when we work in short periods of time.
+It helps to avoid risk related to changes that we didn’t consider.
 That’s why the Sprint in Scrum is short enough to see the horizon/Sprint Goal, but long enough to create releasable product increment.

 The main benefit of short cycles is the opportunity to get early feedback from stakeholders and adapt to the market.